-- 3.3.4.5 Microvariants must be documented in the case notes by printing either the Sizing Table or the Allele Plots in Genemapper ID that show the base pair size of the Microvariants and corresponding Ladder alleles. - 3.3.5 Split peaks: Samples with alleles displayed as split peaks may be called.
-However, if a potential split peak is observed at a single homozygote locus (and not across the profile), the analyst should rerun the sample to ensure it is not actually a heterozygote with a microvariant with a 1 base pair difference between the two alleles. - 3.3.6 Shoulder and Tail: Shoulders and tails will not prevent the analyst from assigning the specific peak an allelic value. - 3.3.7 n+4 peaks: Analysts should also keep in mind that an artifact peak may appear in the n+4 position.
+- 3.3.4.4.
+If an allele falls above the largest value or below the smallest value of the allelic ladder for a locus, the allele will be designated as either greater than (>) or less than (<) their respective allelic ladder, as per CODIS recommendations. - 3.3.4.5.
+Microvariants must be documented in the case notes by including either the Sizing Table or the Allele Plots in Genemapper ID that show the base pair size of the Microvariants and corresponding Ladder alleles.
+Microvariants do not have to be re-amplified or rerun. - 3.3.5.
+Split peaks: Samples with alleles displayed as split peaks may be called.
+However, if a potential split peak is observed at a single homozygote locus (and not across the profile), the analyst should rerun the sample to ensure it is not actually a heterozygote with a microvariant with a 1 base pair difference between the two alleles. - 3.3.6.
+Shoulder and Tail: Shoulders and tails will not prevent the analyst from assigning the specific peak an allelic value. - 3.3.7. n+4 peaks: Analysts should also keep in mind that an artifact peak may appear in the n+4 position.
 When an n+4 peak is suspected, this should be documented on the allele call sheets or on the electropherograms.

-3.4 Comparison of Profiles
+3.4.
+Comparison of Profiles

 - 3.4.1 The comparison and interpretation of DNA profiles is primarily a qualitative judgment based on careful review by a qualified analyst, utilizing all information pertinent to the tests undertaken. - 3.4.2 Matches and non-matches are determined by careful, objective qualitative and quantitative evaluation of the entire profile produced by the various loci tested.
-It is scientifically acceptable for a match or non-match to be determined for a case when one or more of the loci yield inconclusive results.
-A match will be based only on loci which yield conclusive results. - 3.4.3 Match: DNA profiles are considered to match if their patterns are the same and after taking into consideration the properties of the substrate tested and limitations of the specific techniques used. - 3.4.4 Non-Match: Assuming a single source from a forensic sample, two DNA profiles are considered to be a non-match if there is a difference of even one allele after taking into consideration the circumstances of collection and preparation of samples and knowledge of the properties of the substrate tested and limitations of the specific techniques used.
+It is scientifically acceptable for a match or nonmatch to be determined for a case when one or more of the loci yield inconclusive results.
+A match will be based only on loci which yield conclusive results.